It’s a great comfort to know this country had a father

 So he had a good death, happy, involved,

 convinced he had just been washed by the logic of his century

 to a glorious death in the battles of tides and erosions and rivers.

 © 1966 by Andrew Glaze, from his book “Damned Ugly Children”.

-The machine created by Mr. Douglas is shown below.
+The machine created by Mr. Donaldson is shown below.

-“The Hippopotamus”, an invention by Mr. Douglas.
+“The Hippopotamus”, an invention by Mr. Donaldson.
 It was used to bring river bed mud up from the river to fertilize farm fields.
 I believe the drawing shows a view from the air.